 By Ethan Wolff

-We are less than 40 days out from an election with incalculable ramifications for the future of the republic.
-The roster of political talks in the coming days runs deep, with looks at where America has been, where it’s going, and ways to seek out the signal through the noise.
+We are less 18 days out from an election with incalculable ramifications for the future of the republic.
+The roster of political talks in the coming days runs deep (and there are some post-election wrap ups as we process what is sure to be an exhausting three weeks).

 Poli Sci.
 Every Thursday leading up to the election join Andrea Jones-Rooy, Ph.D., Ask a Political Scientist host, as she takes varied angles on the social science of a terrible year.
 Edmund Fawcett talks about the intra party conflicts that mark the history of political conservatism, as he presents his Conservatism: The Fight for a Tradition on Tuesday, October 27th.
 Open Market Institute Executive Director Barry Lynn speaks Tuesday, October 20th on the rise of corporate power and the resultant stripping away of freedoms to work, live, and communicate as laid out in his new book, Liberty From All Masters: The New American Autocracy vs. the Will of the People.
-For first-hand accounts of success in politics, join the New Yorker Fest on Monday, October 5th as Representative Alexandria Ocasio-Cortez and Senator Elizabeth Warren talk with Andrew Marantz about the future of progressiveism.
+For a broader view of our democracy, join the New-York Historical Society for a Tuesday, October 20th look at The Spirit of the Laws and the Separation of Powers.

 When a Nobel Laureate speaks, who listens?
 Sign up for Thought Gallery’s weekly Curriculum and get the best of smart NYC delivered right to your inbox.